Holiday foods are all about a feeling of warmth, kindness, and love.

 There are lights everywhere, music in the air, and the hustle and bustle of individuals raiding stores to find that perfect present.
-However, one of the most important parts of the holiday is all the delicious food that appears specifically during the season!
+One of the most important parts, however, is all the delicious holiday foods that appears specifically during the season!
 Here are the top five holiday treats you must try in Prague:

 As the winter approaches, Prague is known for getting frosty.
 So what better way to warm yourself up then trying some hot wine?
 It can be found in multiple Christmas market stands and is a great way to try local wines.
 A myriad of different wines can be found all with added spices and warmth that makes you feel like you are sitting in front of a fireplace.

 One of the few foods that is almost equally enjoyable to watch being made as it is to being eaten.
 This pastry is a combination of crispy dough, cinnamon, sugar, nuts, and the occasional spread of Nutella.
 It is completely hollow on the inside.
 Imagine a tube made out of heavenly pastry goodness.
 In order to form its unique shape, the dough is rolled into a long string and then wrapped around a huge cylinder.
 This cylinder is spun around an open fire, creating a perfectly crisp outside and a soft bready inside.